kiadreams/netology-js-adv-arraybuffer/README.md

-# Homework on containers in JS
+# Homework on ArrayBuffer in JS